genoma/vim-g/README.md

 ## [YouCompleteMe](https://github.com/Valloric/YouCompleteMe)

-**Supertab** has been substituted with [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) that basically means that you have to compile it:
+**Supertab** has been substituted with [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) that basically means you have to compile it:

 **Compiling YCM with semantic support for C-family languages:**